-- Impact of potential changes is evaluated from the beneficiary point of view; - · Risks to the beneficiaries are frequently monitored.
+- Impact of potential changes is evaluated from the beneficiary point of view; - Risks to the beneficiaries are frequently monitored.

-For this project, the role of Senior Beneficiaries will be the Directors of the five Regional Bureaus, representing the participating Accelerator Lab Country Offices.
+For this project, the role of Senior Beneficianes will be the Directors of the five Regional Buleaus, representing the participating Accelerator Lab Country Offices.

 Project Assurance: The project assurance role supports the Project Board by carrying out objective and independent project oversight and monitoring functions.
-This role ensures appropriate project management milestones are managed and completed.
+This role ensures appropriate project management mile stones are managed and completed.
 Project Assurance has to be independent of the Project Manager; therefore, the Project Board cannot delegate any of its assurance responsibilities to the Project Manager.
-The Project Assurance function will rest with Global Programme Management team in BPPS/HQs on a cost recovery basis.
+The Project Assurance function will rost with Global Programme Management team in BPPS/HQs on a cost recovery basis.

-A Strategic Advisory Group will also be established, including key project Donors and globally distinguished experts in development innovation and SDG acceleration, as well as representatives from strategic investors and funding partners to this project.
+A Strategic Advisory Group will also be established, including key project Donors and globally distinguished experts in development innovation and SDG acceleration, as well as representatives: from strategic investors and funding partners to this project.
 This Strategic Advisory Group will advise the Project Board.

-Project Manager (Implementing Partner): The Team Leader: Country Accelerator Labs will serve as the Project Team Leader and has the authority to run the project on a day-to-day basis within the constraints laid down by the Board.
-The Project Team Leader plays a key role in coordinating and incorporating the programmatic contributions of all partner countries and is responsible for day-to-day management and decision-making for the project.
+Project Manager (Implementing Partner): The Team Leader Country Accelerator Labs will serve as the Project Team Leader and has the authority to run the project on a day-to-day basis, within the constraints laid down by the Board.
+The Project Team Leader plays a key role in coordinating and incorporating the programmatic contributions of all partner countries and its responsible for day-to-day management and decision-making for the project.
 The Project Team Leader's prime responsibility is to ensure that the project produces the results (outputs) specified in the project document, to the required standard of quality and within the specified constraints of time and cost.
-Different knowledge and engagement partners will be invited to support the implementation of outputs.
-The Project Team Leader will be supported by a small team that may be identified during the formulation of the multi-country project, taking into account its comparative advantage [See Annex for TORs.]).
-Such an office is called a coordinating office of the project.
+Different knowledge and engagement partners will be united to support the implementation of cutputs.
+The Project Team Leader will be supported by a small team that may be identified during the formulation of the multi-country project taking into account its comparative?

-Project Support: The Project Support role provides project administration, management and technical support to the Project Manager as required by the needs of the individual project or Project Manager.
-It is necessary to keep Project Support and Project Assurance roles separate in order to maintain the independence of Project Assurance.
+Project Support: The Project Support role provides project administration, management and technical support to the Project Manager as negured by the needs of the individual project or Project Manager.
+It is necessary to keep Project Support and Project Asturance roles separate an order to maintain the independence of Project Assurance.

 The Accelerator Labs in the 60 target countries will be under the supervision of the UNDP Country Office, reporting to either the Resident Representative or the Deputy Representative.
-The labs will be supported by both UNDP's existing global policy network in the region and globally, as well as external knowledge and engagement partners.
-As a multi-country programme, each UNDP Country Office will be responsible for the outputs within their workplans, with Resident Representatives accountable for results of the lab, financial supervision and programme execution.
-It is expected that the Labs will also recruit small teams of experts in relevant fields depending on the local context, including for example in collective intelligence, lead user methods, social entrepreneurship, data analytics and behavioural insight, to conduct the experimentation and work of the Labs.
+The labs will be supported by both UNDP sie disting global policy network in the region and globally, as, well as eiternal knowledge and engagement partners.
+As a multi-country programme, each UNDP Country Office will be responsible for the outputs within their workplans, with Resident Representatives accountrible for results of the lab, financial supervision and programme execution.
+It is expected that the Labs will also recruit small teams of experts in relevant fields depending on the local context, including for example in collective intelligence, load user methods, social entrepresentation, data analytics and behavioural insight, to conduct the experimentation and work of the Labs.